Cranberry and White Chocolate Blondies

 This is an easy, foolproof recipe that takes no time at all.
 Making the blondies takes just about 15 minutes.

-Although you will need to exercise some patience while waiting for the blondies to cool before you can add the luscious white chocolate drizzle.
+However, you will need to exercise some patience while waiting for the blondies to cool before you can add the luscious white chocolate drizzle.
 But the wait is well worth it.
 A mouthful of chewy, gooey white chocolate blondie perfection will be the reward.

 📌 PIN THESE WHITE CHOCOLATE CRANBERRY BLONDIES HERE TO SAVE FOR LATER!

-How To Make It
+How To Make White Chocolate and Cranberry Blondies

-- Drizzle with melted white chocolate.
+- Drizzle melted white chocolate over cooled blondies.

 - Instead of using cranberries, try making this recipe with raisins or dried cherries.

-- For a slightly different presentation try cutting the blondies into 12 rectangles.
-Then slice each rectangle diagonally so you'll end up with two triangles.
+- For a slightly different presentation, try cutting the blondies into 12 rectangles.
+Then, slice each rectangle diagonally so you’ll end up with two triangles.

 - Use pure vanilla extract instead of imitation vanilla extract.
-It's worth the extra few dollars.
-If you really want to splurge order a few whole vanilla beans.
+It’s worth the extra few dollars.
+If you really want to splurge, order a few whole vanilla beans.
 Scrape the inside of one vanilla bean and add it to the batter.

 More Easy Dessert Ideas